sunnysideup/silverstripe-cms-dark-theme/docs/en/INDEX.md

 ===============================================
 # how it works

-There are three settings:
+Whether the user gets to see the Light or Dark theme in the CMS, depends on three settings (each of which, if set, overrules the previous one):

-1. let browser decide
+1. browser default
-2. _site config_ default setting for all users
+2. _site config_ default setting for all users - see `admin/settings`
-3. _user_ specific settting
+3. _user_ specific settting - see `/admin/myprofile`

-If (3) is not set, it will look at (2) and then look at (1).
-The user can set their own setting in their profile (`/admin/myprofile`).

-On the left menu in the CMS, the option will show to switch until the user has made a decision.
+There is also the option in the bottom-left-hand _Silverstripe Logo_ help menu to switch.

+Direct links are:

+- `admin/displaymode/switch`
+- `admin/displaymode/setdarkmode`
+- `admin/displaymode/setlightmode`

 # examples (out of date, but gives you some idea)
 ![basic-example](/docs/en/images/example.png)